Scotti Hill

 Scotti Hill (born Scott Lawrence Mulvehill on May 31, 1964) is an American musician best known as a guitarist in the New Jersey heavy metal band Skid Row.

 Overview

-One of the last glam metal bands to hit the big time before the advent of grunge in the early 1990s, Skid Row had a sound uncharacteristically heavier than their late 80s counterparts.

-Hill was also in the band Ozone Monday with singer Shawn McCabe, current Skid Row members guitarist Dave "The Snake" Sabo and bassist Rachel Bolan and former Skid Row drummer Rob Affuso.
+Hill was also in the band Ozone Monday with singer Shawn McCabe, Skid Row members guitarist Dave "The Snake" Sabo and bassist Rachel Bolan and former Skid Row drummer Rob Affuso.